Leadership

 Cindy Rudometkin

-Cindy Rudometkin, Response Department Manager, was born and raised in Novato, California, a small town outside Petaluma.
-She had just graduated from high school in 1992 when she learned of Polly Klaas’ abduction.
+Cindy Rudometkin was born and raised in Novato, California, a small town outside Petaluma.
+She had just graduated from high school in 1992 when she learned of Polly Klaas' abduction.
 As she followed the kidnapping and recovery, she grew frustrated with not being able to do more to stop child abductions.
+Six years after Polly's kidnapping and murder, a job opening at the Foundation gave Rudometkin her opportunity.
+She joined the Foundation in 1999 as a nighttime caseworker, working as a liaison between families, law enforcement and other social service agencies to help find missing children.

 Throughout her tenure with the Foundation, Rudometkin has provided support, guidance and hope to over 8,000 families.
 While her heart still breaks for those desperately searching for a missing child, she has taken the level of compassion, service and expertise in her department to new levels.